SOLAS-TTRPG/SOLAS/README.md

 A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
 As long as you do damage with the witch bolt, you may use witch bolt again with only stamina cost.

-## Moderate Tricks
+## Moderate spells
 *Requires 4 Mind, Cost: 4 Focus*

-Tricks that require some decent concentration.
+spells that require some decent concentration.

 ### Barkskin
 ***Concentration***